 She loved teaching and had a successful Etsy store, so instead of spreading herself too thin, she focused her energy on what she enjoyed most.

 “I have the skill set to build a successful POD store.
 I want to open the door for others to do the same”. – HeatherStudio on Youtube.

 The Differences Between Selling on Etsy and Shopify

 According to Heather, the main differences lie in setting up and running each store.

 “On sites like Etsy and Amazon, the platforms have their own customer base.
 So all you need to do is add your products, photographs, and descriptions.
 Etsy and Amazon are well established, and people go to them to find what they want.

 On Shopify, you’re responsible for the complete design and functionality.
 You need to drive traffic yourself, alongside all the other tasks required to run a print-on-demand business.
 All that work gives you a debatably better profit margin.
 But setting up a Shopify store is definitely trickier.”

-Soon, Heather realized she was spending a lot of time helping others and not focusing on running her stores.
-That’s when she decided to start her coaching business to serve the people asking for her expertise.
+Soon, Heather realized she was spending a lot of time helping others rather than focusing on her stores.
+That’s when she decided to start her coaching business and help the people asking for her expertise.

 “I have a mix of free and paid-for courses, so I can best serve everyone at different stages of their print-on-demand journey.”

-It’s important to remember, that no one can create a successful Etsy store overnight.
+It’s important to remember that no one can create a successful Etsy store overnight.
 Small tasks every day lead to big success, and that’s what she continues to teach her students.